The Start of the Prepaid Phonecard Industry in America and My Involvement with It

 and GCI.
 Millions of dollars a month were saved by the hard working Alaskan people now cutting the

 cost of a major utility in half.
-Calls from Anchorage to Juneau were 56 cents per minute.

 Span's total sales team exceeded 8,000 people.
 One out of every 10 people in Hawaii carried an